 - Match against Okta Username.

 Congrats!
 You are now properly configured for certificate SSO authentication.
+Watch the video below for a complete step-by-step guide.

 Make Okta Certificate SSO Easy With SecureW2